Rajparikh18/demo/README.md

 # demo
 it is just a demo repository for git

+# student
+raj parikh